|Values are valid only on day of printing.|

 A positive result indicates the presence of specific DNA from human herpesvirus-6 (HHV-6) and supports the diagnosis of infection with this virus.

-A negative result indicates the absence of detectable DNA from HHV-6 in the specimen, but it does not negate the presence of organism or active or recent disease.
+A negative result indicates the absence of detectable DNA from HHV-6 in the specimen, but it does not negate the presence of the virus or active or recent disease.

 The sensitivity of the assay is very dependent upon the quality of the specimen submitted.